PalabraAI/palabra-ai-javascript/README.md

 # @palabra-ai/translator

-A TypeScript library for Palabra AI's real-time speech-to-speech translation API.
+🌍 A TypeScript library for Palabra AI's real-time speech-to-speech translation API.
-Break down language barriers and enable seamless communication across 25+ languages.
+🚀 Break down language barriers and enable seamless communication across 25+ languages.

-## Overview
+## Overview 📋

-The `@palabra-ai/translator` TypeScript library enables you to integrate real-time speech translation into your Web applications.
+🎯 The `@palabra-ai/translator` TypeScript library enables you to integrate real-time speech translation into your Web applications.
 Whether you're building a new application, enhancing an existing product, or streamlining business processes, this library has the tools you need.
 With Palabra AI, you can:

-* Translate live speech in real time, to making conversations smooth and natural
+* ⚡ Translate live speech in real time, making conversations smooth and natural
-* Preserve the original speaker's voice and tone in translated speech
+* 🎙️ Preserve the original speaker's voice and tone in translated speech
-* Convert spoken language instantly into accurate, readable text — great for captions, accessibility, and analysis
+* 🔄 Convert spoken language instantly into accurate, readable text — great for captions, accessibility, and analysis

 ## Installation